Vlasov Equations on Directed Hypergraph Measures: Introduction

 There are many network models with higher-order interactions, e.g., the Kuramoto-Sakaguchi network \cite{BAR16}, mathematical models based on random replicator dynamics \cite{B20}, three-player games \cite{B20}, Chua oscillator models \cite{G20}, among many others.
 Effectively almost all of these models have been only been studied by direct numerical simulation or formal analytical techniques \cite{B20}.
-In contrast, rigorous theoretical results for MFLs of IPS with higher-order interactions are extremely rare.
+In contrast, rigorous theoretical results for MFLs of IPS with higher-order interactions are rare.
 The underlying topological structure for such systems are hypergraphs (see Figure~\ref{figure-hyper-graph} for the illustration of a hypergraph) \cite{MKJ20}.
-In \cite{BBK20}, the MFL of a Kuramoto network coupled on \emph{complete $k$-partite hypergraphs} for finite $k\in\mathbb{N}$ was analyzed.
-In \cite{KH22}, \emph{quenched mean field approximation} (QMFA) of continuous time Markov chains on directed hypergraphs of a uniformly bounded cardinality (for the definition of cardinality, see Definition~\ref{hyperdigraph} in the next section) was analyzed.
-It is noteworthy that the QMFA is also called $N$-intertwined mean field approximation (NIMFA).
+In \cite{BBK20}, the MFL of a Kuramoto network coupled on \emph{complete $k$-uniform} hypergraphs for finite $k\in\mathbb{N}$ was analyzed.
+In \cite{KH22}, \emph{quenched mean field approximation} (QMFA) of continuous time Markov chains on directed hypergraphs of uniformly bounded ranks (for the definition of \emph{rank} of a hypergraph, we refer the reader to Definition~\ref{hyperdigraph}) was analyzed.
+It is noteworthy that the QMFA is also called \emph{$N$-intertwined mean field approximation (NIMFA)} \cite{VV15}.
 Such mean field approximation neglects \emph{dynamical correlation between nodes of the hypergraph}, which is different from the mean field limit.
-Our results on MFLs may help provide a deeper insight, how dynamics of a network of higher-order interactions depend on the heterogeneity of the underlying coupling graph/hypergraph.
+Our results on MFLs serve as a bridge leading to rigorous analysis of dynamics of relevant models, and provide a deeper insight into how dynamics of a network of higher-order interactions depend on the heterogeneity of the underlying coupling graph or hypergraph.

-Indeed, even from the viewpoint of graph theory, there exists a much smaller literature on hypergraph limits (a special case of hypergraph limits, is called \emph{ultralimit hypergraph} in \cite{ES12}, corresponding to the limit of dense hypergraphs) \cite{T06,G07,J08,ES12,L12,B13,Z15}, in comparison to the graph limits \cite{BS01,LS06,L12,KLS19,BS20}.
+Indeed, even from the viewpoint of graph theory, there exist limited references on hypergraph limits (a special class of hypergraph limits, is called \emph{ultralimit hypergraph} in \cite{ES12}, corresponding to the limit of dense hypergraphs) \cite{T06,G07,J08,ES12,L12,B13,Z15}, in comparison to the graph limits \cite{BS01,LS06,L12,KLS19,BS20}.
+It is noteworthy that hypergraph limits are defined as tensors in a recent work \cite{Z23}.

 In this paper, we aim to propose a general framework to study the MFL of a class of IPS coupled on heterogeneous hypergraphs.
-For the ease of exposition, here we only consider dynamical systems on one hypergraph.
-Straightforward extension to a finitely many hypergraphs can be done, e.g., in a similar manner as in \cite{KX21}.
+For the ease of exposition, we hereby only consider dynamical systems on one hypergraph.
+Straightforward extension to a finitely many hypergraphs can be done, e.g., in a similar manner as showcased in \cite{KX21}.